 Recommendation

-For details on creating positions, you can refer to test script of scope item Manage Positions (FK1).
-For details on hiring/rehiring employees on these positions, you can refer to test script of scope item Add New Employee / Rehire (FJ0).
-In case employees already exist in the Employee Central instance at the point in time when Position Management is implemented, these employees can be assigned to newly created positions as appropriate.
+In case Position Management has been deployed with the SAP Best Practices, you can refer for details on creating positions to test script of scope item Manage Positions (FK1).
+In case the Core content has been deployed with the SAP Best Practices, you can refer for details on hiring/rehiring employees on these positions to test script of scope item Add New Employee / Rehire (FJ0).
+In case employees already exist in the Employee Central instance at the point in time when Position Management is deployed with the SAP Best Practices, these employees can be assigned to newly created positions as appropriate.
 For more details on this, refer to chapter Assigning Employee to Position in the Appendix of test script Manage Positions (FK1).

 Requesting Long-Term Time Off

 Test Administration